HTC teases VR headset for the masses in Vive Cosmos

 Last year, HTC made its Vive virtual reality system easier to look at.
 This year, it will be looking back at you.

-The Taiwanese company, which has bet its fate on virtual reality as its traditional smartphone business continues to struggle, on Monday unveiled a new version of its Vive Pro VR headset.
-It's called the Vive Pro Eye that incorporates -- what else? -- eye-tracking capability.
-The idea is that with a hard gaze, you'll be able to navigate or choose a selection in a menu, removing the need for physical controllers and opening up the accessibility options.
+The company also unveiled a new version of its Vive Pro VR headset.
+It's called the Vive Pro Eye and it incorporates -- what else? -- eye-tracking capability.
+The idea is that, with a hard gaze, you'll be able to navigate or choose a selection in a menu, removing the need for physical controllers and opening up the accessibility options.

-The Vive Pro Eye is virtually unchanged from last year's Vive Pro model, aside from the eye-tracking.
+The Vive Pro Eye is virtually unchanged from last year's Vive Pro model, aside from the eye tracking and a camera on the inside.
 But the the feature won't trickle back down to the older headset.

 The Vive Pro Eye will hit the market in April, according to a spokesman.